Find out more about our team and their expertise

 David has an MBA from the London Business School, is a Chartered Environmentalist and a member of the Chartered Institution of Wastes Management (CMInstWM) and the Institute of Energy.
 He chairs an industrial liaison group at Cranfield University, and is the Director of the Conseil Européen de Remanufacture.

 Head of Operations

 Peter has vast experience of working with manufacturing sector clients to develop and implement waste minimisation through Lean manufacturing techniques.
 He has project managed and written major studies on: waste prevention; logistics and reverse supply chains; packaging and waste management in the food and drink industry; resource efficiency; sustainability; carbon reduction and energy; and recycling technologies.

 Peter's ability to implement Lean principles in the food and drink industry is well known, and evidenced by his work on a number of supply chain optimisation projects.
 He has reported for the European Commission on Best Environmental Management Practice in the food and beverage manufacturing sector, and for Defra on the adoption of Lean techniques in the food, drink and hospitality sectors.

-For the packaging sector, he has written on the light-weighting of glass containers, the export of cullet, and the economics of glass container manufacture; and advised the European packaging and waste management sectors on deposit return schemes.
+For the packaging sector, he has written on the light-weighting of glass containers, on the export of cullet and on the economics of glass container manufacture, and has advised the European packaging and waste management sectors on deposit return schemes.

 Peter has a BEng in Manufacturing Systems and a PhD on the influence fluids have on sliding metal surfaces.
 He has been with Oakdene Hollins since May 1998 and is now our Head of Operations.